Skip to content

 System Name Node Local Storage $TMPDIR Default Default $TMPDIR Storage Type Global Scratch Storage

-Kestrel 1.7TB on 256 of the standard compute nodes, 5.6TB on bigmem nodes, 3.4TB GPU nodes.
+Kestrel 1.7TB on 256 of the standard compute nodes, 5.6TB on bigmem nodes, 3.4TB GPU nodes, 14TB on 24 GPU nodes.
 Other nodes have none. /tmp/scratch/$SLURM_JOBID Local disk when available, or RAM /scratch/$USER (Lustre)

 Swift 1.8TB /scratch/$USER/$SLURM_JOBID Local disk None